 Psoriasis causes rough patches on the skin, and it can also take a major toll on self-confidence.
 Although psoriasis can be sporadic, it always tends to return without treatment.
 Elite Dermatology, with offices in Katy, Kingwood and Tomball, TX, has noninvasive psoriasis solutions that treat current flares while also preventing recurrence.
-Patients in the Katy, Cinco Ranch, and Fulshear, Texas, areas can schedule psoriasis help now through the online tool or via phone.
+Patients can schedule psoriasis help now through the online tool or via phone.

 Psoriasis is an immune system disease that's often thought of as a skin disease because the main symptom is rough patches on the skin.
 There are five different kinds of psoriasis.

 If you have plaque psoriasis, you'll have rough red patches of skin with a white layer of dead skin at the top.
 It's most common to have these patches on the lower back, elbows, and knees.
 If you don't resist the urge to scratch or rub, the skin patches can crack and start bleeding quite easily.
 This is the most common kind of psoriasis.

 Guttate psoriasis looks like tiny red dots, and it's often found on your chest, arms, and legs.
 This kind of psoriasis may begin with a strep infection.

 Inverse psoriasis usually appears as bright red patches in the underarms, below the breasts, or in the groin area.
 If you suffer from inverse psoriasis, it's very likely that you also have another type of psoriasis.